jlsuh/ssl/assignment2-mini-language-bnf/README.md

   escribir (total/2);
 fin-prog
 ```
 A correct program in Mini starts with the keyword `programa` and finishes with the keyword `fin-prog`.
-There must be a list of sentences in between them.
-It can eventually be an empty list of sentences.
+There must be a list of statements in between them.
+It can eventually be an empty list of statements.

-To simplify, let's consider that all types of declaration are a type of sentence.
-Variable declarations can take place anywhere in the program, but must be declared before using it in any type of sentence.
+To simplify, let's consider that all types of declaration are a type of statement.
+Variable declarations can take place anywhere in the program, but must be declared before using it in any type of statement.

-All sentences and declarations finish with `;`.
+All statements and declarations finish with `;`.

 Blank spaces (space, horizontal tab, new line) are ignored.